 - Precise aiming is a tad difficult (modding is an option)

-This is the best joystick when you’re on a budget, without a doubt.
+This is without a doubt the best joystick when you’re on a budget.
 It’s an excellent stick and very cheap considering the quality.
 If you ask the Star Citizen community which joystick to buy, they usually recommend the T16000m.

 The T16000m joystick has magnetic sensors (same as the expensive Warthog), it’s fairly cheap, has decent components and a long life-span.
 Button placement on the stick could be better but you get used to it quickly.

-I would recommend this stick as it’s relatively cheap, pretty accurate (after modding) and suitable for single-stick use.
+I would recommend this stick as it’s relatively cheap, pretty accurate and suitable for single-stick use.
+Check out current prices at Amazon.

 Logitech Extreme 3D